 We regularly ask our tenants and other customers what they think about us and act on their feedback.
-For example, in

-2019 an independent company carried out our Tenant Satisfaction Survey and spoke face to face with 450 tenants about their views on our services.
-We issued the results of the survey to all tenants in our June 2019 newsletter and then our progress against feedback in September.
+For example, in 2022 an independent company carried out our Tenant Satisfaction Survey and spoke face to face with 456 tenants about their views on our services.
+We issued the results of the survey to all tenants in our June 2022 newsletter.

-In March 2020, we commissioned an independent company to carry out an Owner Occupier Satisfaction Survey.
-268 interviews were carried out (42%).

-We issued the results of the survey and actions/advice on dissatisfaction to all owners via a 4 page ChitChat special feature.
+In March 2023, we commissioned an independent company to carry out an Owner Occupier Satisfaction Survey.
+265 interviews were carried out (46%).
+We issued the results of the survey in June 2023, met to develop an internal action plan and updated on actions/advice on dissatisfaction to all owners via a 2 page ChitChat special feature in September 2023.